glycerine/knucleotide-hg-import/README.md

     $ go get bitbucket.org/s_l_teichmann/knucleotide

 # License
-This is Free software covered by the terms of the Apache 2.0 [LICENSE](LICENSE)
+This is Free software covered by the terms of the MIT [LICENSE](LICENSE)
 (c) 2016 by Sascha L. Teichmann